BRUSH MAINTENANCE, FOR THE DATA-DRIVEN WORLD.

 At the generator, the System Controller’s touchscreen user interface visually alerts users of short brushes and high vibrations, both based on plant defined thresholds.

-This same critical data can also be relayed to the control room reducing unnecessary physical inspections.
-Also displayed on the screen is temperature outliers and
+This same critical data can also be relayed to the control room or historian reducing the number of unnecessary physical inspections.

-Ultimately, the combination of recent and historical brush health analytics will improve operator efficiencies and optimize a plant’s staff utilization.
+Ultimately, the combination of recent and historical brush health analytics will improve operator efficiencies and optimize a plant’s staff utilization reducing operating expenses.